zzorn/ledmesh/readme.md

         * Slowness / quickness of state change = change inertia
         * Whether this state should be available on all nodes, or only a selected subset (always non-active on other nodes)  [Is this needed?
 Maybe not]
      * The default screen allows setting various selected global signals, and selecting the current mode(s).
   * Also a USB connection to computer, and some serial based protocol to provide updates to signal states, as well as communicate states from the Ledmess network.
-The protocol could also contain commands for configuring LedMess.
+The protocol could also contain commands for configuring LedMesh.
   * Might also contain support for wireless control (RF).
   * Might also contain support for bluetooth control (for control from android app)

-The control and power node could use the same PCB, so you could have both in the same device, or have separate control / power nodes.

-In general, one Ledmess network should have one power node only, with enough amps to drive the whole thing.
-If a large network is needed, wireless connections (or maybe optical ones) could be used to connect nodes without connecting them electrically.

 Control and configuration application